istio/old_issues_repo/issue_template.md

 ```

 **Is Istio Auth enabled or not ?**
-Did you install the very mature istio.yaml, istio-auth.yaml....  or the immature Helm chart directly?
+Did you install the stable istio.yaml, istio-auth.yaml....  or the Helm chart?

 **What happened**: